New federal judges in D.C., Va. and Md. show Biden’s push to diversify bench

 He also nominated Lydia Griggsby, the first woman of color to become a U.S. district judge in Maryland, and Florence Pan, the first Asian American woman to serve as a judge in D.C. federal court.

-Sen. Charles Grassley (Iowa), the ranking Republican on the Judiciary Committee, supported Giles, Griggsby and Pan and brought about a dozen Republicans with him.
+Sen. Charles E. Grassley (Iowa), the ranking Republican on the Judiciary Committee, supported Giles, Griggsby and Pan and brought about a dozen Republicans with him.
 But Grassley criticized Cobb for arguing that “social history” should be used in statutory interpretation and Nachmanoff for seeking advice from a group that supports expanding the Supreme Court.
 Both got only a few Republican votes.

 Most GOP senators, Tobias noted, have refused to support any of Biden’s judicial picks.